 At last, in January 2023, the former British Residency has been restored to its original splendour thanks to years of painstaking conservation work by the World Monuments Fund, in partnership with international and local charities and private donors, and now most recently the Commonwealth Heritage Forum.

-The latest group of experts to work on the historic building were trainees provided under the Queen Elizabeth II Platinum Jubilee Commonwealth Heritage Skills Training Programme.
+The latest group to work on the historic building alongside experts were trainees provided under the Queen Elizabeth II Platinum Jubilee Commonwealth Heritage Skills Training Programme.
 16 young people from the UK and Hyderabad trained side by side learning both practical and conceptual conservation skills.
 Learning to slake lime in the classroom, for example, was subsequently practiced in re-plastering the South Porch.
 Sessions on jack-arch roof construction were followed by practical reconstruction work on the Lansdowne Gate – one of the three, monumental historic gateways at the entrance to the Residency’s grounds.
 The trainees, the majority of them women, received instruction from world-leading architects and heritage professionals, developing important new skills in heritage conservation and management while working on a live conservation project.

 From left to right: Trainees learn surveying techniques in the gardens and central mall.
 Trainees observe a practical lime slaking demonstration, former British Residency, October 2022.